marcojakob/code.makery.ch/content/library/greenfoot-kara/chapter2/_index.en.md

 ![Task 12](task12.png)

-Kara plays Pacman: Kara is on the first of a long trail of leafs, ending in front of a tree.
-Kara picks up all leafs and stops in front of the trees.
+Kara plays Pacman: Kara is on the first of a long trail of leaves, ending in front of a tree.
+Kara picks up all leaves and stops in front of the trees.

 As a better overview, write some parts of the program in their own methods.